hubudibu/materials/FRONTEND/CSS_advanced/README.md

 Find the designs in [the Zeplin project].

-## Project work

-- add background images for the sections
-- round the box corners
-- add hover states for navigation and buttons
-- add arrow icons

 ## Optional homework

 - create your own fancy buttons!
-- continue with project work - now you can do all the rounded corners and icons as well

 * icons from [Font Awesome](https://fontawesome.com/license)